 It’s an easy one to put to customers.
 They get it.
 However if you discuss the concept of ‘context’ when capturing customer satisfaction, most admit they struggle to detach satisfaction with anything more than the here and now they are asked about.

-So if a purchase went well the customer might feedback a high score.
-However, if part of that transaction was the reassuring returns policy which then turns out to be useless, they cant go back and correct transaction moment score even though it was influenced by the perception of the returns policy.
+So if a purchase went well the customer might get a high score.
+However, if part of that transaction was the reassuring returns policy which then turns out to be useless, they can’t go back and correct the transaction moment score even though it was influenced by the perception of the returns policy.

 VoC platform providers like Satisfaction as well.
 It’s a one question solution.
 It can be asked across channels and compared between journeys, segments and other variables.